 Perhaps you are interested to work in the frontlines of patient care in hospitals, long-term care facilities, community health centers or schools, government facilities or private institutions, in the military or in mission.
 Allow us to help you establish meaningful and rewarding career paths when you join the considerable number of our alumni, Nurses and Nutritionist-Dietitians, who are successfully practicing their professions in the country and in other parts of the globe.

-Prof. Edna Imperial
+Prof. Edna O. Imperial, RN

 Dean, College of Nursing and Allied Health